tommywong811/fyp-frontend/docs/typesOfPlugins/README.md

 If you want to add new features in map canvas area (drag and drop floor plan area), you will need to build a `MapCanvasPlugin` type plugin.

+If you click on a map item on the map and if the map item from [`mapItemStore`](typesOfPlugins/README.md#mapItemStore) has `photo`, `url` or `others` properties defined, then `OverlayHeaderPlugin` and `OverlayContentPlugin` or `MobileOverlayHeaderPlugin` and `MobileOverlayContentPlugin` will be be shown on the left hand side panel. `photo`, `url` or `others` will be made available to these plugins as well.

-If you want to add features for showing more details of a map item on the left UI panel or in the full screen overlay in mobile platform, you will need to build `OverlayHeaderPlugin` and `OverlayContentPlugin` or in mobile platform that would be `MobileOverlayHeaderPlugin` and `MobileOverlayContentPlugin`.
+If you want to add new section for map items to be shown on the left UI panel or in the full screen overlay in mobile platform, you will need to build `OverlayHeaderPlugin` and `OverlayContentPlugin` or in mobile platform that would be `MobileOverlayHeaderPlugin` and `MobileOverlayContentPlugin`.

-Note that left UI panel for showing map item details after clicking on them is composed of all `OverlayHeaderPlugin`/`MobileOverlayHeaderPlugin` and `OverlayContentPlugin`/`MobileOverlayContentPlugin` from all plugins.
+Note that the left UI panel for showing map item details after clicking on them is composed of all `OverlayHeaderPlugin`/`MobileOverlayHeaderPlugin` and `OverlayContentPlugin`/`MobileOverlayContentPlugin` from all plugins.
 So your `OverlayHeaderPlugin`/ `OverlayContentPlugin` will only add a new section to the panel alongside with other existing content instead of replace all original content.

 You may need to build more than one of these plugins to complete your features.
 You can include more than one of the above plugin types into a single plugin package.